Particle physics facing a pandemic: Introduction

-In this paper we analyze the scientific outcome of the high-energy particle physics phenomenology community by using various open search engines to retrieve data on published papers during the pandemic and in the past twenty years to get a better understanding of the true effects of this pandemic and to see what kind of changes it induced in the community.
-To have a broader perspective we also collected data related to the two major experiments, ATLAS and CMS, conducted at CERN at the Large Hadron Collider (LHC) and the high-energy particle physics theory community as well.
+In this paper we analyze the research output in the form of papers and proceedings of the high-energy particle physics phenomenology community by using various open search engines to retrieve data on published papers during the pandemic and in the past twenty years to get a better understanding of the true effects of the pandemic and to see what kind of changes it induced in the community.
+To have a broader perspective we also collected data related to the high-energy particle physics theory community and the two major experiments, ATLAS and CMS, conducted at CERN's Large Hadron Collider (LHC) as well.
+We have selected these two experiments since these are the biggest ones in our community founded in the middle of the 1990s, hence their publishing trends extends well before the pandemic.